By Lotte Brouwer published

-This chic, monochrome penthouse sits in Boston, and boasts crisp, clean edges, a restrained colour palette and oodles of natural light.
+This chic, monochrome penthouse sits in Boston, and boasts crisp, clean edges, a restrained colour palette and oodles of natural light for the perfect modern home.

 Designed by Boston-based Hacin + Associates, the new penthouse interior marries the rich architectural character and time-honoured emphasis on craft of historic Boston within a minimalist, contemporary residence.